ScottEide/Hangman-Game/README.md

 You will now need to download the files for the Hangman project.

 On the current page above the files, click on the green "Clone or download" button.
-THen click download as zip.
+Then click download as zip.

 Once it is finished downloading, extract all the contents to an empty folder on your computer.